Generic Name: midazolam hydrochloride

 |Interacting Drug||Adult Doses Studied|

-Midazolam hydrochloride syrup is indicated for use in pediatric patients for sedation, anxiolysis and amnesia prior to diagnostic, therapeutic or endoscopic procedures or before induction of anesthesia.
+Midazolam HCl syrup is indicated for use in pediatric patients for sedation, anxiolysis and amnesia prior to diagnostic, therapeutic or endoscopic procedures or before induction of anesthesia.

-Midazolam hydrochloride syrup is intended for use in monitored settings only and not for chronic or home use (see WARNINGS).
-MIDAZOLAM HYDROCHLORIDE SYRUP MUST BE USED AS SPECIFIED IN THE LABEL.
+Midazolam HCl syrup is intended for use in monitored settings only and not for chronic or home use (see WARNINGS).
+MIDAZOLAM HCL SYRUP MUST BE USED AS SPECIFIED IN THE LABEL.

 Midazolam is associated with a high incidence of partial or complete impairment of recall for the next several hours (see CLINICAL PHARMACOLOGY).